Matthieu Bailet

 Matthieu Bailet (born 23 April 1996) is a French World Cup alpine ski racer from Nice, France.
-He specializes in the speed events of downhill and super-G.
+He specializes in the speed events of downhill and super-G. He has been sponsored by HEAD since 2022.

 Bailet made his World Cup debut in March 2016 at St. Moritz, Switzerland, following his gold medal at the Junior World Championships.
 His first podium was five years later, as the runner-up in a super-G at Saalbach-Hinterglemm, Austria.
+In September 2026, American skier Lindsey Vonn and Bailet publicly announced their relationship.